 Unplugging

-I’m immersed in the world of tech
+I am immersed in the world of tech

 Hooked

-Have you ever sat with someone and had to stop mid-conversation because they’ve “got to answer this text”?
+Have you ever sat with someone and had to stop mid-conversation because they have “got to answer this text”?
 Or got a mumbled answer to a question because they are scrolling through facebook and not really listening to you?
 Or observed a parent on the next table whose child is fighting for their attention because they’re scrolling through tweets?
 Ever sit and watch a film with someone who spent the entire film browsing shops online?
 How many times do you sit in a meeting, or just a gathering of friends and at least one person has their phone on the table?
 How many times a day do you see the glance at lap-phone look on the road?

 I’m trying to free your mind, Neo.
 But I can only show you the door.
 You’re the one that has to walk through it - Morpheus